 But many publishers still struggle to get started with native ads.
 As mobile traffic continues to beat other devices’ traffic, we will focus on mobile native ads specifically in this piece.
 Of course, the process to get started with native ads is the same for mobile/desktop/tablet.

 Mobile native advertising or mobile native ads enable digital publishers to run ads in the format of their website content, thus the name “native”.
 Native advertising is less intrusive because of the fact that the ads are designed to blend in with the content of the host (website).

 Generally, mobile native ads go by various names – Sponsored content, Promoted content, Paid content, etc. Even though they are sponsored by brands, they are hosted on the publisher’s site and there’ll be no CTA to an advertiser’s landing page.

-Many publishers including The Atlantic, BuzzFeed, and, Forbes are placing running sponsored ads (articles) that resonates with the audience.
-Now, you will probably have a question – what about the ads that are native, but when clicked takes the user to advertiser’s landing page?
+Many publishers including The Atlantic, BuzzFeed, and, Forbes are placing running sponsored ads (articles) that resonate with the audience.
+Now, you will probably have a question – what about the ads that are native, but when clicked takes the user to the advertiser’s landing page?

 They exist and they, in fact, are the most common form of native ads on the open web.
 To put it simply, you can categories mobile native ads (or native ads in general) into:

 Note that the difference between both is where the ad content is hosted/displayed to the user.
 If it is on the publisher’s property (same site), it is first-party.
 Else, third-party.
 Sometimes, publishers make use of first-party data to place and recommend first-party native ads (i.e., sponsored articles/pages).

 Having discussed the basics of mobile native advertising, it is time to know about the most popular mobile native ad formats.
 At present, there are 5 formats for mobile native advertising that are recommended by IAB and we’ve listed them here with examples: